automote/thingSocket/README.md

   - ~~while submitting the SSID and password the URL doesnot encode spacial characters~~
   - PLUG status is not stored in case of power cut
   - PLUG will remain off on restart
+  - After reboot broadcast and multicast packets have decreased length

 - Non-Critical:
   - Previous SSID and password still remains in memory even after factory reset